Improving Convergence and Generalization Using Parameter Symmetries: Introduction

-The close relationship between symmetry and optimization opens up a number of exciting opportunities.
-To demonstrate the wide applicability of parameter space symmetry, we expand teleportation to other optimization algorithms beyond SGD, including momentum, AdaGrad, RMSProp, and Adam.
-Experimentally, teleportation improves the convergence rate for these standard algorithms.
-Inspired by concepts from conditional programming and optimization-based meta-learning \cite{andrychowicz2016learning}, we also propose a meta-optimizer to learn where to move parameters in symmetry directions so as to improve upon existing gradient-based optimization methods.
+To demonstrate the wide applicability of parameter space symmetry, we expand teleportation to standard optimization algorithms beyond SGD, including momentum, AdaGrad, RMSProp, and Adam.
+Experimentally, teleportation improves the convergence speed for these algorithms.
+Inspired by conditional programming and optimization-based meta-learning \citep{andrychowicz2016learning}, we also propose a meta-optimizer to learn where to move parameters in a loss level set.
+This approach avoids the computation cost of optimization on group manifolds and improves upon existing meta-learning methods that are restricted to local updates.

-In summary, our main contributions are: \begin{itemize} \item theoretical guarantees that teleportation accelerates the convergence rate of SGD, \item a teleportation-based algorithm to improve generalization, \item a method that approximates the curvature of a minimum and evidence that the curvature and generalization are correlated, and \item various optimization algorithms with integrated teleportation including momentum, AdaGrad, and optimization-based meta-learning. \end{itemize}
+The convergence speedup, applications in improving generalization, and the ability to integrate with different optimizers demonstrate the potential of improving optimization using symmetry.
+In summary, our main contributions are: \begin{itemize} \item theoretical guarantees that teleportation accelerates the convergence rate of SGD; \item quantifying the curvature of a minimum and evidence of its correlation with generalization; \item a teleportation-based algorithm to improve generalization; \item various optimization algorithms with integrated teleportation including momentum, AdaGrad, and optimization-based meta-learning. \end{itemize}